 This version implements a set of changes to requirement management functionality which integrates requirement design and test case design more deeply.

-- Test case hierarchy is integrated to requirement design view.
-This allows easier transitions between requirements and test cases.
+- Test case hierarchy is integrated into requirement design view.
+This allows for easier transitions between requirements and test cases

 - Verifying relations can be drag’n’dropped directly between the trees.